 - I forgot ONE pill: Take your pill as soon as you can. - I forgot TWO pills or more: Take your pill as soon as you can.
 Take your next pill at the usual time.
-Use a back-up birth control method for 7 days.
+Use a back-up birth control method until you have taken 7 days of active pills (with hormones).
+To do this, you may need to skip your placebo pills (no hormones) and start a new pack.